What is EuroMAbNet?

 The need for EuroMAbNet?

-Hybridoma technology for the production of monoclonal antibodies represents one of the most important methodological advances in biomedicine.
-Monoclonal antibodies have become an indispensable research tool for labeling and functionally characterizing proteins, as a consequence of their high affinity and specific binding.
-Antibody-based techniques, such as immunohistochemistry, flow cytometry and ELISA, are important components of the diagnostic processes in routine hospital laboratories.
-Furthermore, therapeutic antibodies are one of the most rapidly expanding classes of new drugs for the treatment of human disease.
+Monoclonal antibody technology represents one of the most important methodological advances in biomedicine.
+Monoclonal antibodies, with their specificity and high binding affinity, have become indispensible research tools for labeling and functionally characterizing proteins.
+Antibody-based techniques, such as immunohistochemistry, flow cytometry and ELISA, are also important diagnostic procedures within routine clinical laboratories.
+Furthermore, immunotherapeutic antibodies are one of the most rapidly expanding classes of new drugs for the treatment of human disease.

 How does EuroMAbNet achieve this?

-- A framework containing up to date information on the fundamental principles underlying the successful design, production and thorough validation of monoclonal antibodies.
+- A framework containing up to date information on the fundamental principles underlying the successful design, production and thorough validation of monoclonal antibodies using the most updated technologies.

-- Routes for the exchange of material such as cell lines and tissue microarrays.
+- Routes for the exchange of research material

 - A window promoting properly validated antibodies to the research community.